Gear – What to bring

 Suggested gear for safety, comfort, and enjoyment while at Barr Camp:

-- Camp shoes – these can be a very nice addition, crocs or something to walk around in other than your boots.
+- Camp shoes – these can be a very nice addition, something to walk around in, especially if your feet get wet.

 - Lightweight under layer – additional warmth in sleeping bag